Skip to content

 // 这里 ready 一定为 true

-The semantics of wait(lock, pred) are equivalent to while (!pred()) wait(lock);, but it can be more efficient than a hand-written loop—because the standard allows implementations to use more optimized waiting strategies on certain platforms (such as using the bit-aware features of futex on Linux).
-To sum it up in one sentence: always use wait with a predicate, never use the version without one.
-This is not a suggestion; it is a rule.
+The semantics of cv.wait(lock, pred) are equivalent to while (!pred()) { cv.wait(lock); }, but it can be more efficient than a handwritten loop—because the standard allows implementations to use optimized waiting strategies on certain platforms (such as using the bit-aware functionality of futex on Linux).
+To summarize in one sentence: Always use the predicate overload of wait, and never use the version without one.
+This is not advice; it is a rule.

-Looking back at our earlier example, the correct way to write it is:
+Looking back at our previous example, the correct implementation should look like this:

 cpp